Lionsgate Studios: Lionsgate Studios Yonkers

 On September 5, 2019, Great Point Capital Management signed a deal with Lionsgate to build a new production facility in Yonkers, New York, with Lionsgate becoming a long-term anchor tenant and investor.
 As the anchor tenant, Lionsgate will have naming rights to the studio.
-Construction on the site will start in November, and the facility will be running in late autumn 2020.
-The $100 million complex will include three 20,000-square-feet and two 10,000-square-feet stages, a fully operational back lot and the opportunity to create a location-based entertainment property.
+Construction on the site will start in November, and the facility will be running in late Fall 2020.
+The $100 million complex will include three 20,000-square-feet and two 10,000-square-feet stages, a fully operational backlot and the opportunity to create a location-based entertainment property.

 The studio, will be built next to the former Otis Elevator Company building in Getty Square and is expected to provide 420 new jobs in Yonkers, the developers said.
 They received numerous tax breaks and exemptions to build the project.
 National Resources will be an investment partner and project developer, responsible for all phases of design and construction of the studio complex.

 On April 8, 2020, it was announced that the developers locked down $60 million in financing while the rest of the $40 million in the second phase of the project will be anchored by entertainment firm Lionsgate.